tydo83/web-emagi/README.md

 If you're not familiar with the term, "radio buttons" are mutually exclusive buttons.
 In this case, there's one for every feature of our app.
 Let's use them to let the user select which feature to use!

 * Query ALL the radio buttons using `querySelectorAll` and the query `.radio-button`, one of the classes set on each of the buttons in our `index.html` file.
-This wil returns an array-like set of elements.
+This will return an array-like set of elements.
 If you access those elements at index 0, you'll get the first one, at 1 the next, and so on.
 Let's loop!
 * Loop through the elements (a `for of` will do it, no need for `i`!), and if any of their `.checked` property is true, that's the one the user has selected.
 (If you check the HTML file or the DOM, you'll see that one has the `checked` property by default.
 If you change one, you can watch the DOM change to match.)
-* Like input boxes, radio buttons have a `.value` property, which is jsut the string in the `value` attribute in their tag.
+* Like input boxes, radio buttons have a `.value` property, which is just the string in the `value` attribute in their tag.
 (Check `index.html` to see!)
-In our loop, when we're at the radio button that has the `checked` proeprty set to `true`, grab the `.value` of that particular radio button and save it in a variable outside the loop somewhere.
+In our loop, when we're at the radio button that has the `checked` property set to `true`, grab the `.value` of that particular radio button and save it in a variable outside the loop somewhere.
 (If you declare the variable in the loop, it will be scoped to the loop and disappear afterwards!)
     * Instead of saving it in a variable outside the loop, we COULD write a helper function that does this looping-through-the-elements code, and have it return the `.value` of the checked item, which you could then store in a variable.
 Either way!
 * Now write some `switch` or `if-else` logic to decide between printing the result of running the user's input through `translate` or `encode`, depending on which item was checked (which should, again, be stored as a string in the contents of your variable!)
 * Test that you c an click the "Encode" radio button and get an emoji for each letter, and then try clicking the "Translate" button and hitting submit.
 Try the text "I heart phone" in your input box--you should get a heart and a phone emoji!